Monday, December 24, 2007

 Fulmar, "the blue one" is growing slowly.

+This is one 24 row repeat for the front.
+I've been stuck here and I don't like the way the cables look... kinda tight... maybe from stress of the season?
 I finally woke up from denial of Christmas.
 I'm making these scarves for my friends out of Kidsilk Night - the one that's shiny.
 I'm beading the edges.
 It's your basic horseshoe lace pattern called Scalloped Scarf by Rebecca DeGaris.
 Have you ever kitchener stitched with Kidsilk?!
 Yikes!
 I ordered more yarn since my LYS is lacking and hope it arrives soon... or they will be New Years gifts!

 Hope you're all warm and cozy and able to maintain peace of mind, despite the pressure that is this season.
 I'm working on it daily and trying not to freak out!
 NO!
 I'm NOT decorating the house!
 LOL! m :)